-The 2022-2023 Bryan High School Course Guide offers a comprehensive look at the curricular offerings at Bryan High School.
+The 2023-2024 Bryan High School Course Guide offers a comprehensive look at the curricular offerings at Bryan High School.
 Our students can participate in advanced coursework in all the core subject areas in the form of weighted honors courses, Advanced Placement (AP) courses, and dual enrollment courses through several community colleges and universities, providing our students the opportunity to earn college credit concurrently with the completion of their high school requirements.

-At Bryan High School, we are committed to provide all students with a rigorous and relevant educational experience in a college and career academy model that offers each student more personalized attention, recognition and care from teachers, staff, and peers and prepares all students for college, career, and life.
+At Bryan High School, we are committed to provide all students with a rigorous and relevant educational experience through one of our five college and career academies.
 After high school, Bryan High School graduates continue their education at four-year colleges and universities, community colleges, technical institutions, the military, or in apprenticeship programs as they translate their success here into their own individual academic, career, and life goals.

 For this course guide to meet your needs, you must use it wisely.
 Please consider your interests, aptitudes, and educational goals before you select your course of study.
 The decisions you make today will have an impact upon your educational and career plans.
 I encourage you to contact your helpful school counselor if you have any questions regarding your high school plan of study.
-The selection of an academy, individual courses, and the development of your high school academic plan is a very important part of your high school education.
+The selection of a college or career academy, individual courses, and the development of your high school academic plan is a very important part of your high school education.